Those who call & have called Old-Lands home

 the old-lands story

 Old-Lands is an old family estate in Monmouthshire run on traditionally green principles – slow to change and careful of consequences – that has been in the Bosanquet family for 200 years.
 Three generations now live and work in and around the estate.
-As Huguenots, the family fled persecution in France, and are a consistently modest, thrifty family; the big house host to temperance meetings rather than hunt balls.
-While they have no intention of winding back the clock, the family comes from a long line of ecologists and naturalists whose experience taught them that, in the natural world, slow is beautiful.
+As Huguenots, the family fled persecution in France, and are a consistently modest, thrifty family; the big house being host to temperance meetings rather than hunt balls.
+While they have no intention of winding back the clock, the family comes from a long line of ecologists and naturalists whose experience taught them that in the natural world, slow is beautiful.
 The main house, a handsome building in red marly sandstone, was much altered by the Victorian generation to provide for a large family and staff, making change inevitable.
 The pattern for modernisation was set by a frugal postwar generation who separated the two wings from the main house for other families to live in and kept the house and estate in good repair.
 They installed solar water heating in the 70s, planted a walled garden to keep the household self-sufficient in vegetables and fruit, kept bees to pollinate the orchard and make honey, and had chickens to recycle leftovers and lay eggs.